pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/advanced-topics/security/index.md

 ## Process

-Karabiner-Elements restricts the input event handling to **karabiner_grabber** processes.
+Karabiner-Elements restricts the input event handling to **Karabiner-Core-Service** processes.

 These process are running with root privilege and other process including malicious attacker cannot steal your input events.